Author + information

 The AUC are intended to inform clinicians, patients, and health policy makers about the reasonable use of technologies to help improve patient symptoms and health outcomes.
 Since 2005, the American College of Cardiology, along with its professional partners, has worked to provide criteria for both invasive and noninvasive testing and selected treatments, with the intention of further expanding the AUC portfolio.

 The 2017 Appropriate Use Criteria for Revascularization in Patients With Stable Ischemic Heart Disease is the culmination of approximately 2 years of review and revision to the existing AUC.
 In response to comments from multiple stakeholders, the current AUC has several important changes (41).
 First, this document will use the new terms “appropriate care,” “may be appropriate care,” and “rarely appropriate care,” which were described in the updated AUC methodology paper (2).
 Second, the composition of the rating panel was changed slightly to include 5 cardiac surgeons, 5 interventional cardiologists, 6 cardiologists not directly involved with performing revascularization, and 1 outcomes researcher.
 Third, the new criteria stratify symptoms into 2 general groups—asymptomatic and ischemic symptoms—to be inclusive of the spectrum of complaints that may occur from myocardial ischemia.
 Furthermore, because of the variety of symptoms that may indicate myocardial ischemia, individual patient variation in how they are described, and observer variability in the assessment of symptom severity, the writing group chose to abandon the Canadian Cardiac Society classification.
 However, the current criteria continue to emphasize the use of more objective measures of ischemia within indications to stratify patients into low-risk or intermediate-/high-risk findings, as described in the SIHD guideline.
-Fourth, the scenarios expand the use of intracoronary physiological testing, mainly with FFR.
+Fourth, the scenarios expand the use of intracoronary physiological testing, which should be performed primarily with FFR as it is a well-validated measurement and is associated with clinical outcomes following PCI.
 Fifth, the structure of the AUC tables concerning the use of antianginal therapy has changed to reflect typical practice patterns rating patients on the basis of no antianginal therapy, use of 1 antianginal drug, or use of 2 or more antianginal drugs.
 As in earlier documents, it is assumed that all patients are being treated with guideline-directed medical therapies to reduce risk.
 Finally, in an effort to capture patients who have not previously been categorized, the current AUC also rate coronary revascularization in patients being considered for renal transplantation and percutaneous valve procedures.